joolstorrentecalo/gitlab-foss/doc/administration/packages/container_registry.md

 To get around this, you can [change the group path](../../user/group/manage.md#change-a-groups-path), [change the project path](../../user/project/working_with_projects.md#rename-a-repository) or change the branch name.
-Another option is to create a [push rule](../../user/project/repository/push_rules.md) to prevent this error for the entire instance.
+Another option is to create a [push rule](../../user/project/repository/push_rules.md) to prevent this at the instance level.

 ### Image push errors